Jeremy Clarkson’s Meghan Markle Sun column investigated by press regulator

-Jeremy Clarkson: Presenter’s Sun column about Meghan Markle to be investigated by Ipso
+Jeremy Clarkson’s Meghan Markle column in The Sun investigated by press regulator

 Press watchdog received more than 25,100 complaints about column

-Following large amounts of backlash, Clarkson apologised and later said that he had reached out to Meghan and Prince Harry over the article.
+Following a huge backlash, Clarkson apologised and later said that he had reached out to the Duke and Duchess of Sussex over the article.
 However, Harry and Meghan issued their own statement claiming that Clarkson had only apologised to Harry.

-In the article, Clarkson wrote that he dreamt of the day Markle would be made to parade naked through Britain while crowds chanted “shame” and threw “excrement” at her.
+In the article, Clarkson wrote that he dreamt of the day Meghan would be made to parade naked through Britain while crowds chanted “shame” and threw “excrement” at her.

 The newspaper article was widely condemned by several celebrities and public figures, including Carol Vorderman, John Bishop, and the broadcaster’s own daughter Emily Clarkson.